ltzmax/maxcogs/README.md

 ## credits:
 - [Red Discord server community](https://discord.gg/red) For all the help with coding.

-- [fixator10](https://github.com/fixator10/Fixator10-Cogs) For help with image code parts.
+- [fixator10](https://github.com/fixator10/Fixator10-Cogs) For help with image code parts and most parts with ping.

-- [Preda](https://github.com/PredaaA/predacogs) for help and his api from martine.
+- [Preda](https://github.com/PredaaA/predacogs) for help and his api from martine and ping.